SPARK Test for Cognitive Impairment

 Yes, if you are taking certain medications like opiates, benzodiazepines, or antipsychotics, you will need to stop them to participate in the trial.
 The trial requires a 'washout' period, meaning you must be off these medications for a certain time before joining.

-What data supports the effectiveness of the SPARK Test treatment for cognitive impairment?
+What evidence suggests that the SPARK Test is effective for cognitive impairment?

 The SPARK Neuro REMIND Study is for individuals aged 55 to 85 with cognitive impairment or Alzheimer's, who have someone willing to report on their sleep and cognition.
 Participants must be able to consent and follow the study protocol.
 Exclusions include inability to stay still for EEG, certain medical conditions, substance use disorders, and specific medications.